timothypage/sota-web-map/README.md

 ```bash
 npm run build && bash deploy.sh
 ```
 note: this does deploy any map tiles in the `tiles/` folder, but does not build them.
-Feel free to grab them from `https://tzwolak.com/tiles/<filename>.<ext>` (see main.jsx for a list of map sources in teh MaplibreGL setup). or see data/README.md for how to build your own set.
+Feel free to grab them from `https://tzwolak.com/tiles/<filename>.<ext>` (see main.jsx for a list of map sources in the MaplibreGL setup). or see data/README.md for how to build your own set.

 this project is designed to run "serverless" on AWS [S3](https://aws.amazon.com/s3/) and [CloudFront](https://aws.amazon.com/cloudfront/).